 DO NOT try to shut off the gas.

 DO NOT light candles or other type of flame for lighting.

 Notify the University Police at 617-627-6911 AFTER leaving the building.

 DO NOT re-enter the building until authorized to do so by the University Police

 An individual exposed to natural gas for a prolonged period of time might experience the following symptoms: dizziness, fatigue, nausea, headache, and irregular breathing.
 Exposure to extremely high levels of natural gas can cause loss of consciousness or even death.

-- If the victim is unresponsive or lacks normal breathing perform CPR.
+If the victim is unresponsive or not breathing normally, perform CPR.

 Communications networks may fail due to technological malfunction, or may be damaged or overwhelmed during a disaster.